difaeai/DifaeAi/replit.md

 ## Design Patterns

 The project uses a monorepo structure with npm workspaces, sharing a `@difae/ui` package and a custom Tailwind PostCSS package.
 State management varies, using React Context for global app state, Zustand for camera bridge, and TanStack Query for server state.
 Authentication relies on Firebase for frontend users and JWT (RS256) for camera stream authorization.
-Video streaming prioritizes WebRTC (Janus) for low latency, with HLS (nginx-rtmp) as a fallback, supporting RTSP, ONVIF, and P2P cameras.
+Video streaming prioritizes WebRTC (Janus) for low latency, with HLS (nginx-rtmp and Ezviz Cloud HLS) as a fallback, supporting RTSP, ONVIF, P2P cameras, and cloud-based Ezviz cameras.

 # External Dependencies